 If your WordPress site loads very slowly, you’re in for a world of trouble.

-For starters, you’re not going to pass the Core Web Vitals.
-This will hurt your SEO, and drive down traffic.
+For starters, you won’t pass the Core Web Vitals, which will hurt your SEO and drive down traffic.

 And even if you get traffic, your user metrics will be worse.